joao-garcia404/joao-garcia404/README.md

 Somethings about me 👦

-- 📘 I’m currently studying React, React Native and Node at Rocketseat's GoStack bootcamp 🚀🚀🚀
+- 📘 I’m currently studying ReactJS, React Native and Node at Rocketseat's GoStack bootcamp 🚀🚀🚀
 - 🔎 I’m looking for a internship in my city 🌆
 - ✔ I like to help others
 - 💎I'm always learning something